 Foxconn, assembler of iPhones, eyes Wisconsin for plant

-By Scott Bauer, The Associated Press June 14, 2017 11:47 AM MADISON, Wis. 'a" " A Taiwanese company that assembles Apple's iPhones and other electronics is considering building a plant in Wisconsin that could employ thousands of people.
+A Tawainese company that assembles Apple's iPhones and other electronics is considering building a plant in Wisconsin that could employ thousands of people.
+A person with direct knowledge of the negotiations who was not authorized to speak publicly confirmed to The Associated Press on Wednesday that the state is in talks with Foxconn.

 Add your comments below